gopinathkk/Password-Generator/README.md

     * Password containing lower case, upper case, numbers and  special characters
     *  The application should validate user input and ensure that at least one character type is selected.
     * If, else if statement is used  to validate user selection and to assign the selected items to an arrary.
-    * Once all prompts are answered the password will be genearted based on the length and criteria selection using math.random and math.floor
+    * Once all prompts are answered the password will be genearted based on the length and criteria selection, using math.random and math.floor
-    * Once the password is generated, it will be validated to enusre all user criteria are met.
+    * Once the password is generated, it will be validated to enusre all user selection criteria are met.
-    * Event listener will determine the password output with function to populate the value into the test area.
+    * Event listener will determine the password output of the function to populate the value into the test area.

     ### This project has script features of:
 * Variable declaration area
 * An event listener (onclick) called generatePassword
     * This will prompt the user for input between 8-128
     * This will validate that the input is a number within range, or is a number
-    * This then uses the input to determine the types (or choices) or letters of characters used, using an if statement
+    * This then uses the input to determine the letters of characters to be used, using an if statement
     * This then assigns values to the variables using arrays for character, number or alphabet
 * Another variable is created to concatenate the above variables
-* A for loop will loop through the enter prompt until it reaches the number entered by user.
+* A for loop will loop through the selection of characters until it reaches the number entered by user.
-* A password variable takes the value from the for loop, and converts it to a string.
+* A password variable takes the array values from the for loop, and converts it to a string.
 * The password will be validated against the user selection.
-If the password do not contains all set of characters as per user selection , then the password will be regenerated and validate again till all criteria’s are met
+If the password is not containing all types of characters as per user selection , then the password will be regenerated and validate again till all criteria’s are met
 * The string value then populates into the text area for the user using a writePassword function.
 * An event listener (onlick) has also been created for the copy to clipboard feature.